 However, as with the monthly data, integration across markets is another story.
 The scatter-plots of the estimated daily EMRS at the right side of Figure 3 are analogous to those with monthly data immediately to the left.
-Both the NASDAQ and the TSE deliver $\{\hat{\delta}t\}$ that are positively correlated with those from the NYSE; the correlation coefficients are .86 and .69 respectively.
-The mean absolute differences between the series are around .006 (for both the NASDAQ and the TSE compared to the NYSE), and range to over .02.
+The TSE delivers $\{\hat{\delta}t\}$ that are positively correlated with those from the NYSE; the correlation coefficient is .61 (for either OLS or GMM).
+The mean absolute difference between the series is around .006, and range to just over .02.
 While these may seem small, they are economically large since they are at a daily frequency.
 In any case, the series are statistically distinguishable.
-When we test for equality between the estimates of $\{\hat{\delta}t\}$ portrayed in Figures 3/4, we find the hypothesis rejected for both the NYSE against the NASDAQ (the Ftest statistic is over 12) and the NYSE against the TSE (the test statistic is over 17).
-Bootstrapping the critical values does not reverse these conclusions.
+When we test for equality between the estimates of $\{\hat{\delta}t\}$ portrayed in Figures 3/4, we find the hypothesis rejected for the NYSE against the TSE (the F-test statistic is over 24), and again this conclusion does not change when we include a set of time-specific intercepts.

 In brief, our daily data set produces similar results to those of our monthly data set.
-The estimates of the expected MRS seem intuitively reasonable, and display volatility consistent with that in the literature, but far in excess of the T-bill.
-While we can never reject the hypothesis of internal integration, we always reject the hypothesis of integration across markets in the sense of equal EMRS.
+The mean estimates of the expected MRS seem intuitively reasonable, and display volatility far in excess of the T-bill.
+While we can never reject the hypothesis of integration, we always reject the hypothesis of integration across markets in the sense of equal EMRS.